 Sizing and Fit

 - When choosing a pair of sneakers, you should be cautious to get the correct size for a right fit.
 It is advisable to try on a pair first before buying, but that is not really possible when shopping online.
 In this case, you could always depend on reliable shoe reviews and retailers’ note on fit and sizing.

 - Sizing and fit of low top sneakers always vary per shoe brand and even shoe models of the same brand.

 - Generally, low top sneakers fit slightly loose compared to mid tops and high tops because they lack the locked-in fit around the ankle.
-Mid tops and high tops also have extra eyelets at the ankle for a more secure fit, which is lacking as well in the low tops.
+Mid tops and high tops also have extra eyelets at the ankle for a more secure fit, which is lacking as well in low top sneakers.

 - Materials are also a factor.
 Usually, materials like leather and suede will stretch out over time, unlike the plastic-based synthetics.

-- Low top sneakers also vary in terms of hold and support that it provides to the feet.
+- Low top sneakers also vary in terms of hold and support that they provide to the feet.

-- To determine what low top sneaker suits you best, it is also important to keep in mind how you would use it as these shoes vary in construction, materials, and technologies.
+- To determine what kind of low top sneakers suits you best, it is also important to keep in mind how you opt to use it as these shoes vary in construction, materials, and technologies.

-- Lightweight and comfortable low top sneakers are usually preferred by consumers as their go-to kicks for running errands or everyday activities.
+- Consumers usually prefer lightweight and comfortable low top sneakers as their go-to kicks for running errands or everyday activities.